 IVHQ provides safe and affordable volunteer programs by partnering with organizations based in the countries where we offer programs.
 These local organizations are in the best position to see where volunteers are genuinely needed and the local staff are in the best position to provide guidance, safe supervision and support to our volunteers.

 One of the major strengths of IVHQ is our careful selection process when choosing our partner organizations to provide the high quality volunteer programs that we offer.
 Every program that IVHQ offers has been personally inspected and selected by a senior manager from IVHQ.
-We have experienced the programs first-hand, we have vetted the local teams and provided comprehensive IVHQ program management training and guidance around or requirements for risk management, emergency procedures and supervision.
+We have experienced the programs first-hand, we have vetted the local teams and provided comprehensive IVHQ program management training and guidance around our requirements for risk management, emergency procedures and supervision.
 Our local teams are well equipped to provide exceptional volunteer programs, and to take care of our volunteers in-country.
 We support our local teams to provide high quality programs and we visit each one to audit their performance at least annually.

 How do you select your volunteer accommodation?

-All IVHQ accommodation facilities undergo rigorous inspections and are continually monitored by the local staff.
+All IVHQ accommodation facilities undergo rigorous inspections and are continually monitored by the local team.
 On some IVHQ programs, volunteers are accommodated in homestays with local host families and other IVHQ volunteers.
 Many of our host families have been hosting international guests for many years and are experienced in the process and expectations involved in hosting IVHQ volunteers.

 What will the food be like?